pbmanis/pylibrary/docs/source/index.rst

 Particularly important modules are:

+plotting:
-PlotHelpers : A set of routines and classes to help make nice organized plots with matplotlib.
+    contains plothelpers : A set of routines and classes to help make nice organized plots with matplotlib.

-pyqtgraphHelpers : a set of similar routines for pyqtgraph; not as well developed and missing some important components.
+    pyqtgraph_plothelpers : a set of similar routines for pyqtgraph; not as well developed and missing some important components.

-Utility : General utilities including simple digital filter setups, spike-detection, and a datac-like sequence parser.
+    utility : General utilities including simple digital filter setups, spike-detection, and a datac-like sequence parser.

+    fitting : some fitting functions

-Routines for stats (old, may not work with current versions of libraries)
+    stats : Routines for stats (old, may not work with current versions of libraries)

 Several sets of routines for python 2.7 that need to be updated.